TwitchNovel/Novel/README.md

- and then naruto sucked everyones dick but no-homo
+ and then naruto sucked everyones dick but no-homo fug